 However, this is different than a home warranty.
-While you can consider both a type of insurance, each covers different circumstances.
+While you can consider both types of insurance, each covers other circumstances.

-A home insurance policy covers expenses for your repairs when there is an event, such as a natural disaster, fire, and theft.
-When you are shopping for an insurance policy, you need to understand what Homeowners and the deductible.
-You can choose a higher deductible to lower your premium, but this provides less protection since you have to pay more out of your pocket in the event you need the insurance.
+A home insurance policy covers expenses for your repairs when an event, such as a natural disaster, fire, or theft.
+When shopping for an insurance policy, you need to understand what Homeowners and the deductible are.
+You can choose a higher deductible to lower your premium, but this provides less protection since you have to pay more out of pocket if you need the insurance.

 For a condo, you own the unit, so you need to ensure it and all of your contents.
 In a co-op, you are a shareholder, holding a percentage of the entire building.
 In this case, you should have insurance for your personal property, and the co-op board will purchase a policy that covers the building.
-Your monthly maintenance fee contributes to funding the plan.
+In addition, your monthly maintenance fee contributes to funding the plan.

 You are not required to have a home warranty.
-Unlike a home insurance policy, which would cover the items when there is a specific event, a home warranty covers the Homeowner’s for normal wear and tear.
-Home warranties cover specific appliances when they break down, either paying for the repair or give you money towards a replacement, depending on the policy’s details.
+Home warranties cover specific appliances when they break down, either paying for the repair or giving you money towards a replacement, depending on the policy’s details.
+Unlike a home insurance policy, which would cover the items when there is a specific event, a home warranty covers the Homeowner for everyday wear and tear.

-Typically, the items include the furnace, air conditioning, washers/dryer, and dishwasher.
+The items include the furnace, air conditioning, washers/dryer, and dishwasher.
 Again, it behooves you to examine the specific policy to see your coverage and deductibles.
 It is not unusual for the plan to have a modest deductible.
-The basic warranty may not cover the most expensive items, although you can purchase additional coverage to include topics not covered in your policy if you wish.
+The basic warranty may not cover the most expensive items, although you can purchase additional coverage to include topics not covered in your policy.

 When purchasing a home, you can ask the seller to pay for a home warranty for a period, typically a year.
-If the appliances are older this helps.
+If the appliances are older, this helps.
 Sellers might go along to alleviate the buyer’s anxiety and help close the deal.
-A survey taken several years ago showed homes with a home warranty sold faster and for more money, although this, was conducted by American Shield, a large provider of home warranties.
+Several years ago, a survey conducted by American Shield, a large provider of home warranties, showed homes with a home warranty sold faster and for more money.

 If you are getting a home warranty on your own, weigh the premium cost against the potential repair expense.
-You might find it more economical to place the money in a fund that you can use for repairs or replacement.
-Takes discipline to create an individual savings account and regularly contribute money, however.
-Of course, if you are handy, you might not need a home warranty policy at all.
+You might find it more economical to place the money in a fund you can use for repairs or replacement.
+However, creating an individual savings account and regularly contributing money takes discipline.
+Then, of course, if you are handy, you might not need a home warranty policy at all.

-You do not get to choose your person to conduct the repair.
-When something breaks down, you call the warranty company, which sends someone from one of its contracted repair companies.
+You do not get to choose the person to conduct the repair.
+Instead, you call the warranty company when something breaks down, which sends someone from one of its contracted repair companies.
 You should keep this in mind if you already have someone in mind that you like very much.

 Homeowners insurance is a topic akin to going to the dentist.
 It may be necessary, but many do not find the experience pleasant.
-However, it is an essential step if you are going to be a homeowner.
-Getting the right amount of insurance can save you headaches later one.
+However, it is an essential step if you plan on being a homeowner.
+Getting the right amount of insurance can save you headaches later.